Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Structure functions in rotating turbulence

-A convenient way to see the point and extent of departure from the Kolmogorov $k^{-5/3}$ scaling is to look at compensated spectrum $E(k_n)k_n^{5/3}$ plots (versus $k_n$) with different strengths of the Coriolis term.
-In Fig.~\ref{fig:spectra} we present representative plots of this compensated spectra for a few values of $\Omega$.
-For clarity, we show by vertical lines, the Zeman wavenumber corresponding to different values of $\Omega$ and shade the inertial range which would have been present in the absence of rotation; for easy comparison we also show results from simulations with $\Omega = 0$.
-We immediately note the flatness of the compensated spectrum---before falling-off in the deep dissipation range---for all values of $\Omega$ as long as $k_n > k_\Omega$.
-This is in sharp contrast to the steeper slopes of the spectrum, as evidenced by the departure from the plateau, for finite rotation at scales $k_n < k_\Omega$ for any finite $\Omega$.
-In the limit of $\Omega \gg 1$, the compensated spectrum reaches a slope $E(k_n) \sim k_n^{-1/3}$ (indicated by the black-solid line), for $k_n < k_\Omega$, corresponding to prediction of the secondary scaling regime $E(k) \sim k^{-2}$ for wavenumbers smaller than the Zeman wavenumber.
+A convenient way to see the point and extent of departure from the Kolmogorov $k^{-5/3}$ scaling is to look at plots of the compensated spectrum $k_n^{5/3}E(k_n)$ versus $k_n$, for different strengths of the Coriolis force.
+In Fig.~\ref{fig:spectra}, we present representative plots of this compensated spectra for different values of the Rossby number.
+For clarity, we show by vertical lines, the Zeman wavenumber corresponding to different values of $Ro$ and shade the inertial range which would have been present in the absence of rotation; for easy comparison we also show results from simulations of non-rotating, homogeneous, isotropic turbulence corresponding to $Ro = \infty$.
+We immediately note the flatness of the compensated spectrum---before falling-off in the deep dissipation range---for all values of $Ro$ as long as $k_n > k_\Omega$.
+This is in sharp contrast to the steeper slopes of the spectrum, as evidenced by the departure from the plateau, for finite rotation ($Ro \neq \infty$) at scales $k_n < k_\Omega$.
+In the limit of strong rotation $Ro \ll 1$, the compensated spectrum reaches a slope $E(k_n) \sim k_n^{-1/3}$ (indicated by the black-solid line), for $k_n < k_\Omega$, corresponding to prediction of the secondary scaling regime $E(k) \sim k^{-2}$ for wavenumbers smaller than the Zeman wavenumber.
+The dual-scaling behaviour observed in our spectrum is consistent with those observed earlier in fully resolved direct numerical simulations for the so-called isotropic energy spectrum~\cite{Biferale2016,Mininni2010,Yeung1998}, which is obtained by ignoring the rotation-induced anisotropy and averaging over spherical Fourier shells; interestingly, earlier results also suggest that the scaling of this isotropic spectrum is identical to the one obtained from just considering the wavevectors perpendicular to the axis of rotation~\cite{Thiele2009,Mininni2010}.